AxdeKlerk/Searchlight-Promotions-2/README.md

 ## 6. Features
  ### 1. Header
- Was originally intended as a navbar.
+ The header was originally intended to be a navbar.
 However, the client did not want any user to “click away from the content” (the client), but rather use the same functionality of the ‘single digit scroll’ as employed by other social media platforms.

   Instead, the logo was incorporated as the header and then later used in the footer to conclude the page.